lshbluesky/Samsung-NT750XDA-KF59U-Hackintosh/README.md

     - CD Clock Frequency (Variable: 0x47) : 648 Mhz (Value: 0x7) / 652.8 Mhz (Value: 0x8)

 ## ⚠️ Attention
 - Intel Iris Xe Graphics iGPU is not supported by macOS and QE/CI acceleration is not available.
+[Issue #2](https://github.com/lshbluesky/Samsung-NT750XDA-KF59U-Hackintosh/issues/2)
   - Therefore, it is difficult to actually use macOS on Intel 11th Gen Tiger Lake systems.

 ## ✅ Working